microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 The links section is indicated by the heading `## LINKS`.
 Any markdown links following the heading are interpreted by PSRule and included in pipeline output.
-Links are excluded when formating output as YAML and JSON.
+Links are excluded when formatting output as YAML and JSON.

 To view any included links use the `Get-PSRuleHelp` cmdlet with the `-Full` switch.